Neural Point-based Volumetric Avatar: Surface-guided Neural Points for Efficient and Photorealistic Volumetric Head Avatar: Related Works

 For example, neural volumes~\cite{DBLP:journals/tog/LombardiSSSLS19} learns a radiance field in the canonical space and introduce another warp field to handle dynamic scenes.
 However, regular grid/voxel-based representations usually suffer from the required cubic memory footprint and slow rendering speed due to the processing of empty voxels.

-Another line of works use mesh-based neural representations~\cite{DBLP:journals/tog/LombardiSSZSS21,DBLP:conf/cvpr/MaSSWLTS21}.
-For example, PiCA employs neural UV texture map to render the head avatar in different expressions from any given view point.
-Neural head avatar~\cite{DBLP:conf/cvpr/GrassalPLRNT22} introduces additional geometry and texture networks in complementary to a base FLAME~\cite{DBLP:journals/tog/LiBBL017} head model, resulting in better shape and texture modeling.
+Another line of works uses mesh-based neural representations~\cite{DBLP:journals/tog/LombardiSSZSS21,DBLP:conf/cvpr/MaSSWLTS21, DBLP:conf/cvpr/WangKSQWBZ25, DBLP:conf/iccv/WangWM23}.
+For example, PiCA employs a neural UV texture map to render the head avatar in different expressions from any given viewpoint.
+Neural head avatar~\cite{DBLP:conf/cvpr/GrassalPLRNT22} introduces additional geometry and texture networks in complementary to a base FLAME~\cite{DBLP:journals/tog/LiBBL017} head model, resulting in a better shape and texture modeling.
 However, mesh-based representations require accurate surface geometry and semantically consistent correspondence, which is usually hard to acquire.
-Alternatively, MVP combines mesh and grid-based representations, and uses the volume rendering technique to rendering images.
-But the color and density of MVP's primitives are decoded from 2D CNNs and further aggregated to obtain the radiance of query points, which inevitably causes blurry renderings.
-As a result, we propose to explore the more flexible neural point-based representation.
-Concurrent to our work, PointAvatar~\cite{DBLP:conf/cvpr/ZhengYWBH23} also uses a point-based representation.
+Alternatively, MVP combines mesh and grid-based representations, and uses the volume rendering technique to render images.
+However, the color and density of MVP's primitives are decoded from 2D CNNs and further aggregated to obtain the radiance of query points, which inevitably causes blurry renderings.
+As a result, we propose to explore a more flexible neural point-based representation.
+Concurrent with our work, PointAvatar~\cite{DBLP:conf/cvpr/ZhengYWBH23} also uses a point-based representation.
 Different from ours, their points only store color information and use splatting for rendering.
-We utilize powerful volume rendering, which has the potential to render higher-quality hairs and beard.
+We utilize powerful volume rendering, which has the potential to render higher-quality hairs and beards.